NixOS/nixpkgs/doc/languages-frameworks/python.section.md

 The `buildPythonApplication` function is practically the same as `buildPythonPackage`.
 The difference is that `buildPythonPackage` by default prefixes the names of the packages with the version of the interpreter.
-Because with an application we're not interested in multiple version the prefix is dropped.
+Because this is irrelevant for applications, the prefix is omitted.

 #### `toPythonApplication` function